Summary

 Engage

-Students listen to an excerpt of the New York Times podcast "1619."
-During a class discussion, students evaluate the relationship between slavery and the creation of the new U.S. Constitution.
+Students listen to an excerpt of a podcast, then evaluate the relationship between slavery and the creation of the new U.S. Constitution.

 Explore

-Students work in collaborative groups to analyze and summarize four excerpts from the Constitution that protect slavery.
+Students work in collaborative groups to analyze and summarize four excerpts from the Constitution that protected slavery.

 Explain